Regulation and Frontier Housing Supply: Data

 \section{Data}

 Apartment transaction data are obtained from CARMEN, the digitalized repository of buyer reports to the Tax Revenue Authority.
 The data include the transaction date, price, square meters, apartment floor, number of floors in the building, and year of construction.
-They also include a unique identifying number for the land parcel on which the building sits.
-In general, the building and parcel are coincident.
-However, for 300 buildings, or 1.6\% of the observations, more than one building sits on the same parcel.
-We exploit these cases to identify the hedonic height effects presented in \ref{se:floorheight} and estimated below in Section \ref{se:preresults}, but drop them for the stochastic frontier analysis.
-The parcel identifier also identifies the bloc, which is a higher level geographical division that includes several parcels.\footnote{See Figure \ref{fig:bloc} in Appendix \ref{ap:bloc} for an example of a bloc and its division into parcels.
-We drop apartments with nominal prices in the bottom one percent and top one percent of the distribution.} The sample covers the period 1998 to 2017.
+They also include a unique identifying number from the land registry for the bloc and parcel on which the building sits, where the parcel is a lower level geographical division than the bloc, one or more of which comprise a single bloc.
+In general, the building and bloc-parcel are coincident.
+However, 534 buildings, or 2.9\% of buildings in the pre-exclusion sample, are located on 261 parcels containing more than one building.
+We exploit these cases to identify the hedonic height effects presented in Section \ref{se:floorheight} and estimated below in Section \ref{se:preresults}, but exclude them from the stochastic frontier analysis.
+The sample covers the period 1998 to 2017.